leonardosor/siads-699/README.md

+# SIADS 699 - MADS Capstone
+## Financial Form Text Extractor

+### Overview
+We are attempting to build a state of the art, full stack, text extraction application that performs on scanned images of forms.
+Our application's architecture will include manually labelled (Label Studio) training images (PNG, JPEG, PDFs) with bounded boxes of "header", "body" and "footer" text.
+This data will be used to fine tune a convolutional neural network (Yolov8).
+Our application will then extract text only from the body of forms (Tesseract 5).
+This extracted data will be stored in a relational database (postgreSQL).
+Our application will ultimately follow a micro-services pattern, implemented with Docker, and tied together in a web application front-end (Streamlit).

+### AI Assistance Disclosure
+Consistent with MADS academic integrity guidelines, assume that OpenAI's ChatGPT 5 (large language model, 2024 release) materially assisted in producing the source code within this repository.
+When citing or reusing this work, please include the acknowledgement: *OpenAI.
+(2024).
+ChatGPT 5 (large language model) [Computer software].
+Assistance provided to the SIADS 699 Financial Form Text Extractor project.*

 # Source Code Directory

 This directory contains all source code, utilities, configurations, and deployment files for the SIADS 699 Capstone project.